rystsov/warp9/README.md

 it is used in [Hiccup](https://github.com/weavejester/hiccup), [React](http://facebook.github.io/react/) libraries when we speak about web and almost in all libraries when we speak about desktop.

+I prefer function composition over object delegation, so such code in angularjs:

+    AngularJS code

+could be rewritten in rere.js as

+    rere.js code

+So we cut off unnecessary entity (special language for templates) and got a way for building composable ui.

 ### Existsing solutions
 #### AngularJS